DPO Unchained: Your Training Algorithm is Secretly Disentangled in Human Choice Theory (and its Loss' Convexity is Dispensable): Supplementary material on

 Figure \ref{fig:mono} shows what monotonicity creates "behind the curtain" a mapping for the elements in $\mathcal{Y}^\alpha$ on a real axis, representing their "niceness" and allowing for a simple comparison of choice probabilities.
 We have adopted the same polarity for the difference of the valuations (all arrows go up), but the picture would lead to the same conclusion had we flipped some of them.
+Indeed, denote for short $\zone, \ztwo, ..., \zsix$ the "hypothetical" coordinates of the lotteries.
+Then the antecedent of monotonicity on choice probabilities (Figure \ref{fig:mono}) also read: